openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when enabling the patch package fails.
+This error code is returned when patch package enablement fails.

 **Possible Causes**

-The patch package status is incorrect during enablement.
+The patch package is in an incorrect state during enablement.

 **Resolution Steps**

 Check the patch package status.

-## 18500005 Patch Package Removal Failed
+## 18500005 Patch Package Deletion Failed

 **Error Message**